ai/compass.js/README.md

 ### Method Name

-Library will detect method asynchronously, so you can’t just check `Compass.method`, because it can be empty yet.
+Library will detect method asynchronously, so you can’t just read `Compass.method`, because it can be empty yet.
 It will be better to use `Compass.init` method: